-> So inevitably, the common thread of aligned goals is ensuring the right people have access; a term known in the industry as “least privilege” – which simply should mean that the least number of people have access which require it to do their jobs.
+So inevitably, the common thread of aligned goals is ensuring the right people have access, a term known in the industry as “least privilege” – which simply should mean that the least number of people have access which require it to do their jobs.

-If privacy and security both align around preventing data/information loss, why is detecting data/information loss using certain techniques so controversial?
+If privacy and security align around preventing data/information loss, why is detecting data/information loss using certain techniques so controversial?

 Current State Events: Governmental-driven intelligence programs and classified information revealed by individuals who are revered as both traitors and heroes (depending on your perspective and country of origin) can be interpreted as surveillance or “overreach,” as more and more evidence unveils that this may be true (for countries like US, China, and Russia to start)

 HOWEVER, this explainable conflict of interest ends up causing a stalemate of action towards the united goal of protecting information.
-This stalemate can simply be summed up as a fear of overreaching bad-guy-catching vs the need to catch the bad guy.
+This stalemate can simply be summed up as a fear of overreaching bad-guy-catching vs. the need to catch the bad guy.

-So, if one can understand the fear of a police/Orwellian state, but also relate to the fact that 90%+ of reported breaches deal with the loss of disclosure of personal information, why can’t the forces align to drive appropriate controls to protect, detect and respond to information theft?
+So, if one can understand the fear of a police/Orwellian state but also relate to the fact that 90%+ of reported breaches deal with the loss of disclosure of personal information, why can’t the forces align to drive appropriate controls to protect, detect and respond to information theft?

-This concern gets exacerbated when terms like SSL interception (“breaking encryption”) and full packet capture (“recording everything”) get tossed around without detail or scope, become misunderstood, and result in a unproductive spin towards inaction.
+This concern gets exacerbated when terms like SSL interception (“breaking encryption”) and full packet capture (“recording everything”) get tossed around without detail or scope, become misunderstood, and result in an unproductive spin towards inaction.

-What do these two terms really mean:
+What do these two terms mean:

 Ultimately, information security and privacy professionals need to home in on the core goal of protecting from unauthorized disclosure/compromise of information and figure out the most effective ways to accomplish this across all control perspectives (preventative, detective, or responsive.).
 With the world we live in and the near-weekly corporate breach news article, we need to bond together to focus on any and all measures to prevent incidents from occurring.